SajixInc/Open-Health-Bot-API/README.md

 Here is an overview of the main APIs offered by OpenHealthBot:

- - Symptom Checker API - This API enables developers to integrate OpenHealthBot's symptom checker functionality into their applications, allowing users to input their symptoms and receive personalized recommendations for their next steps, such as self-care tips or recommendations for seeing a healthcare professional.
+ - Diabetes Assessment API - This API enables developers to integrate OpenHealthBot's Diabetes functionality into their applications.
+The API can provide information on Diabetes Assessment.

  - Depression Assessment API - This API enables developers to integrate OpenHealthBot's Depression functionality into their applications.
 The API can provide information on Depression Assessment.